Ichicoro/linux-on-pixel-c/README.md

 ## Introduction
 ### What is the Google Pixel C?
 The Pixel C is a 10.2 inch Android tablet, made by Google, which was released on December 8, 2015.
-It didn't had much success apparently, but its hardware is definitively still a flagship killer.
+It didn't had much success apparently, but its hardware is definitely still a flagship killer.

 Unfortunately it runs Android, which doesn't seem to be really a productive / development oriented operating system, therefore we decided to port a Linux distro to it, to make it more productive and fast.